anro772/WoT-Chat-Translator/README.md

 ## Requirements

 - World of Tanks (tested on 2.0.0.0)
-- Microsoft Azure Translator API key (free tier available)
-- Python 2.7 (for building from source)
+- Python 2.7 (only needed if building from source)

-## ⚠️ Important: API Key Notice

-This mod requires a Microsoft Translator API key.
-You have two options:
+- Microsoft Azure Translator API key (only needed if building from source)

+## Installation Options

+### Option 1: Download Pre-built (Easiest)
+Download the ready-to-use mod from [WoTMods.com](https://wotmods.com) - no configuration needed!

+### Option 2: Build Your Own (Recommended for Developers)
-1. **Build Your Own** (Recommended) - Get your own FREE API key (2M chars/month)
+Build from source with your own FREE Microsoft API key (2M characters/month)
-2. **Download Pre-built** - Uses shared key (may hit limits if many users)

-## Quick Start - Build Your Own (Recommended)
+## Building From Source

 ### Step 1: Get Your Free API Key
 1. Go to https://azure.microsoft.com/free/cognitive-services/